Cognigy/Documentation/docs/insights/glossary.md

 ## M

 _**Message Explorer**_
-: An analytical tool designed for efficiently searching specific customer or virtual agent messages within the context of an ongoing conversation.
+: An analytical tool designed for efficiently searching specific customer or AI Agent messages within the context of an ongoing conversation.
 It provides a comprehensive view by revealing the messages preceding and following a selected one.
 For more information, read the [Message Explorer](explorers/message.md) documentation.

 _**Message Rating**_
 : A configurable Global Filter setting that allows users to refine their data analysis based on the sentiment of user feedback within a session.